mckaz/vmcai-rdl/README.md

 type :val, '() -> %integer v {{ v>0 }}', modular: true
 ```

 Verifying the `add_pos` method above relies on the result of the `val` method being greater than zero.
 We encode this in the type annotation for `val` as a refinement type on ints return value.
-This provides us with enough information to verify `add_pos`, without actually looking at `val`'s code.
+This provides us with enough information to verify `add_pos` when we call `rdl_do_verify :later`, without actually looking at `val`'s code.

 To be as precise as we can when performing modular verification, the user may optionally provide purity annotations in their type signature.
 A use may attach `pure: true` to a modular type signature, indicating that a method is pure.
 This tells the verifier that the method has no side effects, and furthermore that the method satisfies the congruence property that any two equivalent inputs will yield the same output.